Irek-91/etherscan-balance-service/README.md

    npm install
    ```

-3. Set your Etherscan API key in the .env file:
+3. Create your file .env in the root folder and set your Etherscan API key:
    ```
     ETHERSCAN_API_KEY=
    ```